playfulprogramming/playfulprogramming/content/blog/integrating-android-code-in-unity/index.md

 ## Complete Code Example {#android-c-sharp-code-sample}

-Line-by-line explainations are great, but often miss the wholistic image of what we're trying to acheieve.
+Line-by-line explanations are great, but often miss the wholistic image of what we're trying to achieve.
 The following is a more complete code sample that can be used to get device information from an Android device from Unity.

 ```c#
 public class DeviceInfo {